|Best Overall||Z-Man DieZel MinnowZ||SEE IT||

 |Best Weedless Lure for Wind||Johnson Silver Minnow in Gold||SEE IT||

 This flashy spoon stands out in any water conditions.
 To retrieve, just cast and wind.

-Redfish are perhaps the most accessible saltwater gamefish in America.
+Redfish are perhaps the most accessible inshore saltwater gamefish in America.
 Their range extends from the Laguna Madre in south Texas all the way around both coasts of Florida and up through the Carolinas to Virginia, even venturing as far north as New Jersey.
 Their wide distribution and bullish fighting tendencies make reds a favored target of many saltwater anglers.
-Redfish also frequent a variety of habitats, from deep wrecks offshore to muddy flats with six inches of water, and everything in between.
+Redfish also frequent a variety of habitats, from deep wrecks offshore to six-inch deep muddy flats, and everything in between.
 That’s why it’s important to always carry a selection of the best redfish lures.